 Some Presbyterian churches have distinguishing features, like a steeple that points to the sky and beautiful wooden pews that creak with age.
 For example, some churches have red front doors leaving many people to wonder why.

 Presbyterian church doors are painted red because of the color’s importance in the Bible.
 The Passover and the crucifixion of Jesus Christ are two prominent stories in which blood plays an important theological role.
 The affordability of red paint in previous centuries helped establish this tradition.

 Why would a church want people to think of blood when they enter their building?
 Why was red paint more affordable than other colors?
 Do churches in other denominations and traditions paint their doors red, too?
 Keep reading to learn more.

-There is no verse in the Bible that instructs churches to paint their doors red.
-However, blood is a very important topic in the Bible because life is in it (Lev.
+No verse in the Bible instructs churches to paint their doors red.
+However, blood is a significant topic in the Bible because life is in it (Lev.
 17:11).
-Many descriptions of blood in the Bible are literal, but the imagery of it is also significant because it symbolizes life.
-(Also see Presbyterian vs Pentecostal: What’s the Difference?)
+Many descriptions of blood in the Bible are literal.
+Still, the imagery of it is also significant because it symbolizes life.
+(Also, see Presbyterian vs. Pentecostal: What’s the Difference?)

-Red doors on Presbyterian churches are likely connected to two Bible stories in particular.
-The first story, referred to as the Passover, is from the Old Testament.
+Red doors on Presbyterian churches likely come from two Bible stories in particular.
+The first story, the Passover, is from the Old Testament.
 The other story is the crucifixion of Christ from the New Testament.